benmvp/slides/2022/connecttech/webdev.md

 NOTES:

-- We were still using `<table>` for layout then of course
+- Of course we were still using `<table>` for layout back then
   - But we no longer needed all the styling **in** the markup
   - Yep we did that!
 - Now... catch this...
-  - We could put the styling... in a separate CSS file
+  - We could put the styling... in a separate CSS file 🤯
 - However...
 - You know what we ended up using CSS most for in the beginning????